pathdata/UNMaSk/DCIS/PrepareData/IM-NET/readme.md

 For demo purpose, I have used a CMU-1.ndpi downloaded from the following web link (http://openslide.cs.cmu.edu/download/openslide-testdata/Hamamatsu/)

 Note: In general WSI images are high in memory.
 Corresponding authors of the publication can be contacted to see if the WSI can be made available.
-Please check the Data availability section of the manuscript to find out more.
+Please  the Data availability section of the manuscript to find out more.

 1. Visualization